View Other Articles

 When administering emergency care, providers must adhere to the following notification deadlines:

-- Notify the claims administrator by the close of the 3rd business day after providing emergency care.
+• Notify the carrier by the close of the 3rd business day after providing emergency care.

 Important: Emergency care is compensable only if the injury arose from a work-related accident.

-When treating injured workers in Florida, providers must obtain prior authorization for all referrals to other providers or facilities, with limited exceptions.
+When treating Florida injured workers, providers must obtain prior authorization for all referrals to other providers or facilities, except when referrals are made during emergency care, which do not require prior approval.

 Services costing $1,000 or more are not reimbursable unless one of the following applies:

-- The claims administrator expressly authorizes the services, or
+• The carrier expressly authorizes the services, or

-- The claims administrator fails to respond ot the authorization request within 10 days, or
+• The carrier fails to respond ot the authorization request within 10 days, or

 Treatment Plan Authorization